mamonraab/violance-detection-in-video-with-pytroch/README.md

 2.  warping video as a 3d input into  normal conv2d layers this called in keras as ( timedistbuted warper )
 3. transffer learning with pytorch

-please note that our goal is to keep it simple as ppossible also i didn't like to re-use  same  architcture i used in my aper which gain the stae of the art result in the fire detaction  to leave some  roome to you to improve accuracy and gain better results  the paper  is in this url https://www.researchgate.net/publication/337274826_Robust_Real-Time_Fire_Detector_Using_CNN_And_LSTM
+please note that our goal is to keep it simple as ppossible also i didn't like to re-use  same  architcture i used in my aper which gain the stae of the art result in the violance detaction  to leave some  roome to you to improve accuracy and gain better results  the paper  is in this url https://www.researchgate.net/publication/336156932_Robust_Real-Time_Violence_Detection_in_Video_Using_CNN_And_LSTM

 **Keywords:** Optionally add comma-separated keywords.